suzannesctt/dripPies/README.md

 python3 src/water.py --time <time in seconds> --pin <GPIO pin (GPIO.BOARD)>
 ```

-Scheduled this to run twice a week using `crontab` \(`crontab -e`\):
+Scheduled this to run three times a week using `crontab` \(`crontab -e`\):
 ```
-0 12 * * sun,wed ~/Documents/drippies/src/water.py --time 120 --pin 7
+0,10,20,30,40,50 12 * * tue,thu,sat ~/Documents/drippies/src/water.py --time 120 --pin 7
+0,10,20,30,40,50 13 * * tue,thu,sat ~/Documents/drippies/src/water.py --time 240 --pin 11
 ```
-Since I'm using each pump for five drippies, and the pump isn't that powerful,
+Since I'm using each pump for five drippies, and the pump isn't that powerful, it needs to stay on for several minutes to wet the soil properley.
+I'm not sure how resilient the pump is, so I'm running it for a few minutes at a time over the course of an hour.
+One of the pumps seems to be better than the other, so the better one runs for less time.